maynk40/Embedded_Project/README.md

 - Real-time feedback:
   - Red LED blinking upon detection.
   - Buzzer sound for auditory indication.
-- Display of detected objects count on a 7-segment display.

 ## Components Used
 - STM32 Microcontroller